Home » Guides » Reviews » Festool Domino Joiner DF500 Review

 • Dust extraction port keeps work and shop clean

-• Compatible with Festool pre-manufactured tenons, other supplies or make your own
+• Compatible with Festool pre-manufactured tenons other supplies, or make your own

 • Clear face plate lets you see the work

-• Face plate guide lines allow you to skip measuring on some cuts
+• Face plate guidelines allow you to skip measuring on some cuts

 • Flip of lever locks release to allow height and angle changes